Regular Classroom Hours:

 - At no time can the classroom be left unsupervised; instructors are responsible for supervising their students in the classroom at all times during their reserved session.

-- Instructors should request a demonstration of classroom technology and review of the classroom policy from Reference & Instruction Librarian Joe Hardenbrook prior to their first time using the classroom.
+- Instructors can request a demonstration of classroom technology and review of the classroom policy from librarian Joe Hardenbrook prior to their first time using the classroom.

-Faculty can request to reserve the classroom by filling out this Reservation Request Form no more than one week in advance of the desired class time.
+Faculty can request to reserve the Library Classroom by filling out this Reservation Request Form no more than one week in advance of the desired class time.
 Please review this policy document before submitting a request to reserve the classroom.

 Computer Hardware and Software